 God is with me.
-I live and move in Him.
+I live and breathe in Him.

 See complete instructions in a separate document.
 A short summary: